 Breaking down one country

 Take the US for example.
 Break it down by state.
-This way you will be able to adjust bids on the state level to maximize conversions.
+This way, you will be able to adjust bids at the state level to maximize conversions.

 Take a look here.

-This works great when you have limited budget, but you’re in a big country such as US, Australia UK.
-There is a big chance that not all people in your country will want what you offer.
-Due to many reasons.
-And on top of that there are differences in competition and cost in different parts of the country.
-For example, in US, California and New York have higher cost per click.
+This works great when you have a limited budget, but you’re in a big country such as the US, Australia, and the UK.
+There is a big chance that not all people in your country will want what you offer due to many reasons.
+On top of that, there are differences in competition and cost in different parts of the country.
+For example, in the US, California and New York have higher costs per click.

 And you can go even further.
 Use cities to break down states.
-If you have enough traffic you will notice that some cities might not convert as good.
-With detailed control, you can save your budget and direct it to better converting locations.
+If you have enough traffic, you will notice that some cities might not convert as well.
+With detailed control, you can save your budget and direct it to better-converting locations.

 ZIP codes for local businesses

 You can even drill down to zip codes.
 Again, not in all countries.
 But I had very good results in the US.
-This is also great if you’re business serves in a particular location, like a flower shop, or auto repair shop.
+This is also great if your business serves in a particular location, like a flower shop or auto repair shop.

 Or I can add several zip codes around my area and see if people are coming from those locations.

 This is a “reverse” optimization (patent pending).
 Instead of adding locations you want to use, just exclude the ones that don’t perform.
-What’s the difference you ask?
+What’s the difference, you ask?
 Well, because Google is not 100% accurate in determining location.
-And this is less limiting than targeting a location.

-Especially at the start when you don’t know how the campaign will perform.
-For example, you might start with all the states, except Alaska.
+You might also want to optimize locations just based on shipping cost or time.
+For example, you might start with all the states except Alaska.
 Now, there is nothing wrong with that state in general, but, you know, you might think that the shipping will take too long.
 Or that the audience in Alaska has no use for your product.

-Either way, you continue excluding locations until only performing ones left.
-As you might have guessed, this takes longer and requires more spend.
-Because in esense you start broad and narrow down, instead of starting narrow and then widening your locations.
+Either way, you continue excluding locations until only performing ones are left.
+As you might have guessed, this takes longer and requires more spending.
+Because, in a sense, you start broad and narrow down instead of starting narrow and then widening your locations.

 Combining locations and keywords

-Although this is also an optimiztion technique I wanted it to be a separate one from the mentioned above.
+Although this is also an optimization technique, I wanted it to be a separate one from the one mentioned above.
 Take a look at these searches:

-This is only targeting New York city.
+This is only targeting New York City.
 You see that keywords with phrases “near me” have a lot higher search volume than just “pizza in new york”.
 It might be different for other keywords.
-But this shows that keywords are an important layer of location targetting.
+However, this shows that keywords are an important layer of location targeting.

 Let’s start with “coffee near me”.
-Obviously you can target the whole USA.
+Obviously, you can’t target the whole USA.
 You have to pick a specific location, which is probably a walking distance from a user.
-Those phrases will be in their separate campaign.
+Those phrases will be in a separate campaign.

 But when we talk about “pizza in new york”, would you target just New York?
 What about the whole state or country?
-What if people are planning to visit New York from other part of the sate, or even a different state?
+What if people are planning to visit New York from another part of the state, or even a different state?
 You will exclude these people, but they may be your clients.

 I share weekly tips on how to create, manage, and scale Google Ads campaigns.
 Subscribe to my free newsletter.